Old Age and Exercise – the Perfect Answer to Anti-Aging.

 Well it can be if you don’t do something about it and that is why it is starting to generate a lot of interest from the medical and scientific fraternity and has created a huge amount of interest in the benefits of exercise for older adults.

-In short, Sarcopenia is the loss of muscle mass or wasting with aging and happens to virtually everyone but you can regain muscle mass after the age of 60.
+In short, Sarcopenia is the loss of muscle mass or wasting with aging causing you loss of independence and it happens to virtually everyone……but you can regain muscle mass after the age of 60.

 It has recently come to light that the average person from age thirty through to your sixties will lose approximately 7 kilos of muscle so you can probably guess what I am about to say here…….and it is all about ongoing exercise, otherwise you could have some problems in your “golden years”.